Dominic Iorfa (footballer, born 1995): Sheffield Wednesday

 On 31 January 2019 Iorfa moved to Sheffield Wednesday for an undisclosed fee.
 He would make his debut against Rotherham United on 16 February 2019, where he would score his first goal and second career goal, with the last kick of the game to draw 2-2.

 The following season, he was voted as Sheffield Wednesday Player of the Year for the 2019–20 season.

-In December 2020, he would rupture his Achilles in a match against Barnsley, meaning he would miss the remainder of the 20-21 season.
+In December 2020, he ruptured his Achilles tendon in a match against Barnsley, meaning he would miss the remainder of the 20-21 season.
 He would return in time for the start of the 21-22 season after Wednesday had suffered relegation without him, and would make his return against Huddersfield Town in the first round of the EFL Cup.
-Following his return from injury, Iorfa would sign a new 2 year deal keeping him at the club until the summer of 2023.
+Following his return from injury, Iorfa would sign a new two-year deal keeping him at the club until the summer of 2023.
+Following promotion back to the EFL Championship on option was taken in Iorfa's contact for him to stay at the club.

+Following the end of the 2023–24 season, the club had offered Iorfa a new contract.
+It was confirmed his new contract was signed on 3 July 2024.

+In January 2025, Iorfa had an extended spell on the sidelines, picking up a muscle injury ruling him out for 8 weeks.